 April 30th marked the end of Dig Safe month, a month dedicated by the Ontario Regional Common Ground Alliance (ORCGA) to raise awareness of safe digging practices.
-Though Dig Safe month has come to a close, the digging season is just beginning and many homeowners will be embarking on renovation projects around their property.
+Though Dig Safe month has come to a close, the spring digging season is just beginning and many homeowners will be embarking on renovation projects around their property.

 With a fervent push for communication and education around safe digging, the message is reaching construction contractors who are in the business of excavation.
 However, many homeowners are still in the dark when it comes to call or click before you dig, even though it is law in Ontario.

 And there is a lot at stake.
 In 2016, an estimated $975 million was spent across Canada on societal costs related to damage to underground plant.
 In 2017, there was a 12% increase in utility damages across Ontario, and 347 incidents were caused by homeowners and farmers.
 Hitting a utility line could lead to property damage, contamination, loss of service, injury and even death.

 To help homeowners stay safe through spring digging, we’ve rounded up answers to commonly asked questions about safe excavation:

 Prior to excavating in a project area, a utility locate request prompts utility owners to confirm the location of utilities that could potentially be impacted.
 Utility owners will ensure that utilities within your project area are properly marked with paint and/or flags and that a drawing, or locate sketch, is provided to guide the excavator in avoiding utility damage/strikes.